 What’s the difference between Fast Startup, Hybrid Sleep, Hibernate, Sleep, Shutdown?

-The process involves disconnecting the power supply to the machine.
+The Shutdown process involves disconnecting the power supply to the machine.
 The state (services and apps are running at the moment) of the operating system is not retained before initiating the shutdown process.
-So, when you boot your machine next time, the system loads with its default settings and services.
+So, when you boot your Windows machine next time, the system loads with its default settings and services.
 The machine takes longer than other power management modes when bringing the PC to working condition.

-In this process, the power is cut from the system.
-So, how it is different from Shutdown?
+The Hibernation power mode also involves cutting the power supply to the machine.
+So, how is it different from Shutdown?
 In hibernation, the state of the system is transferred to the hard drive as a file before disconnecting the power source.
 The state of the system is reinstated when the system is powered on.
-Hibernation is beneficial over sleep mode as it saves more amount of power but the machine takes more time to wake up in comparison to sleep.
+Hibernation is beneficial over Sleep Mode as it saves more power, but the machine takes more time to wake up compared to sleep.

-This mode has made a debut with the launch of Windows 10.
-It is a combination of the hibernation and the shutdown process.
-Similar to hibernation, the state of the machine is saved on the hard drive but it only includes the basic services that load on the system startup.
-It doesn’t include other non-essential apps, like your video player or any third party apps.
-This enables the machine to start faster in comparison to normal boot.
+Fast Startup mode arrived with the release of the Windows 10 OS back in 2015.
+It’s a combination of the hibernation and the shutdown process.
+Like hibernation, the machine’s state is saved on the hard drive, but it only includes the basic services that load during the system startup.
+It doesn’t include other non-essential apps, like your video player or any third-party Windows apps.
+This enables the machine to start faster in comparison to a normal boot.

 If you have something to add, drop your thoughts and feedback.